“I came down the chimney. Ho. Ho. Ho. My name is Helga Sinclair. I’m acting on behalf of my employer.”

-Disney’s action animated flick, Atlantis: The Lost Empire, is a underrated movie with a vastly under-appreciated cast of characters, although the film has been accused of plagiarizing elements from the 1990 Japanese anime, Nadia, the Secret of Blue Water.
-The 2001 film and the 41st animated feature in Disney’s canon, Atlantis: The Lost Empire introduced audiences to characters including the sweet and nerdy Milo, voiced by the great Micheal J. Fox, the hunky Dr. Joshua Strongbear Sweets, the adventurous and brave Princess Kidagakash “Kida” Nedakh of Atlantis, the tough as nails engineer Audrey Ramirez, and the jaded, chain-smoking communications officer Wilhelmina Packard, who embark on the journey of a lifetime to discover the lost continent of Atlantis.
-I tend to favor the villains of a story, so it should be no surprise that I grant the mantle of the coolest and most memorable character to the film’s secondary antagonist, Lieutenant Helga Sinclair.
+Disney’s action animated flick, Atlantis, is a severely underrated movie with a vastly under-appreciated cast of characters.
+The hunky Doctor Sweets, the adventurous and brave Princess Kida of Atlantis, the tough as nails engineer Audrey, and the jaded communications officer Wilhelmina Packard stand out from a cast of mostly likable characters who embark on the journey of a lifetime to discover the lost city of Atlantis.
+I tend to favor the villains of a story, so it should be no surprise that the mantle of the coolest and most memorable character goes to Lieutenant Helga Katrina Sinclair.

-Inspired from the likes of the blonde bombshells from early neo-noir films, Sinclair is the epitome of sensuality, a cunning and intellectual master of manipulation who poses a striking figure from her first appearance in Milo’s apartment.
-Hidden in shadows and impeccably garbed in a black off-the-shoulder open leg dress, she confidently commands respect as only a professional would.
+Inspired from the likes of the blonde bombshells from early neo-noir films, Sinclair is the epitome of sensuality, a cunning and intellectual master of manipulation who poses a striking figure from her first appearance in protagonist Miloh’s apartment.
+Hidden in shadows and garbed impeccably in a black off-the-shoulder open leg dress, she confidently commands respect as only a professional would.

 Related: The forgotten Heroines of the Disney vault: Kida, Esmerelda, Lilo.
 Released too Early or too Late?